Skip to main content

 inspector.open(9229, 'localhost');

-// Your plugin code here...
+// Your code here...

-console.log('NodeMod plugin loaded with debugging enabled!');
+console.log('NodeMod loaded with debugging enabled!');

-// Keep the plugin running for testing purposes
+// Keep the process running for debugging

 process.stdin.resume();